Page Hierarchy

 Afterward, you’ll need to stay in the hospital for several weeks in a private room designed to protect you from germs.
 Your family will be able to visit and will receive options for staying nearby.
 Our entire team will work seamlessly to support you throughout your care journey, answering any questions you or your family members have and prioritizing your comfort alongside your treatment outcomes.

 Prior to receiving CAR-T therapy, you will undergo a complete workup.
-The staff assesses lung, heart and other organ functions to ensure you have no comorbidities and can receive the treatment safely.
+The staff assesses lung, heart and other organ functions to ensure you have no comorbidities and can receive treatment safely.
 If no problems are found and the CAR-T process is started, you may receive “bridging therapy,” using chemotherapy or radiation.
 This is to keep the cancer under control while your cells are being reengineered.
-It also reduces the number of lymphocytes (white blood cells that help fight off disease) so the CAR-T cells can grow more effectively.
+It also reduces the number of lymphocytes so the CAR-T cells can grow more effectively.

 After CAR-T therapy, you will be admitted to the hospital – from several days to up to two weeks – so you can be monitored for any side effects.

-Our lymphocytes (white blood cells) are part of our immune system and fight off infections by identifying cells – such as cancer – that shouldn’t be there.
+Lymphocytes (white blood cells) are part of your body’s immune system and fight off infections by identifying cells – such as cancer – that shouldn’t be there.

 When lymphocytes recognize an abnormal cell, they penetrate it and become tumor-infiltrating lymphocytes, or TILs.
 Once in the tumor, they begin killing the cancer, but sometimes need help.

-Clinicians send the tumor tissue to a lab where they multiply the cancer-fighting cells, which you will then receive back through an infusion.
+As part of TIL therapy, surgeons remove a piece of the cancerous tumor and send it to a lab where your cancer-fighting cells are multiplied.
+You then receive the cells back through an infusion.
 You also will be given a growth factor so the TILs can do a better job of fighting cancer.

 TIL therapy is FDA-approved for those who have metastatic melanoma that has not responded to other treatments.